Creating a Model of Your Event-Driven Architecture

 9. On the Modeled Event Meshes tab, click Tutorial.

-You'll see the Customer Loyalty Management application in the modeled event mesh and see that all events are now published.
+You'll see the Orders Service - Order Writer application in the modeled event mesh and see that more events now have a publisher.

 Screenshot depicting the results of the previous steps.